Items Detailed items Activities

 For new employees (once a month upon hiring)

-For all employees including contractors (once a year)
+For all employees including contract workers (once a year)

 IT/Privacy and Security Job-specific Training